-Could your debt be affecting your financial wellbeing?
-There are ways to lower you debt-to-income ratio into a more manageable level.
+Need to lower your debt-to-income ratio?
+Your debt might be affecting your financial wellbeing.
+In this article, we’ll explore ways to lower you debt-to-income (DTI) ratio into a more manageable level.

 One of the foundations of financial wellness is holding on to little to no debt.
 But sometimes debt is necessary because it’s a result of buying your dream home, financing your transportation to and from work, and paying for your education.
 But how do you know if your debt has gotten out of control?